influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/configuration.md

 ### index-version = inmem

 The type of shard index to use for new shards.
 The default is an in-memory index that is recreated at startup.
 A value of tsi1 will use a disk based index that supports higher cardinality datasets.

 Environment variable: `INFLUXDB_DATA_INDEX_VERSION`

 ### max-concurrent-compactions = 0

-Sets the maximum number of compactions that can run concurrently.
-A value of 0 is unlimited.
+The maximum number of concurrent full and level [compactions](/influxdb/v1.3/concepts/storage_engine/#compactions) that can run at one time.
+A value of 0 results in runtime.GOMAXPROCS(0) used at runtime.
+This setting does not apply to cache snapshotting.

 Environment variable: `INFLUXDB_DATA_MAX_CONCURRENT_COMPACTIONS`